Famed Metropolitan Opera conductor James Levine dies at 77 | Entertainment

 Famed Metropolitan Opera conductor James Levine dies at 77

-James Levine, one of the world's most acclaimed conductors who served as music director for the Metropolitan Opera in New York for four decades before sexual abuse accusations prompted a messy exit, has died at age 77.
-Dr. Len Horovitz, his personal physician, said Levine died on March 9 in Palm Springs, California, of "natural causes."
+James Levine, one of the world's most acclaimed conductors who served as music director for the Metropolitan Opera in New York for four decades before sexual abuse accusations ended his career, has died at age 77.
+Dr. Len Horovitz, his personal physician, said Levine died on March 9 in Palm Springs, California, of natural causes.

 He stepped down as music director in 2016 after struggling with health problems, but was fired in 2018 from his reduced role with the Met after three men accused him of abusing them as teenagers as far back as 1968.
+His final appearance at the Met was leading a concert performance of Verdi's Requiem in 2017.
 Levine and the Met, the largest performing arts organization in the United States, reached an out-of-court settlement in 2019 resolving his lawsuit accusing the company of breach of contract and defamation and the company's countersuit.
 The settlement called for him to get $3.5 million.

 A traditionalist, he conducted sparkling performances of venerable operas by composers including Verdi, Mozart, Puccini, Rossini and Wagner, as well as new compositions.
 A piano prodigy, Levine remained active as a keyboard recitalist.
 He worked to create an exceptional rapport with his musicians.
 During his career, he was bothered by health problems, notably a series of back operations.
 This forced him to cut back on performances and conduct while sitting down.
 He injured his spine in a fall while on vacation in 2011 that required surgery and left him partially paralyzed.